3 reasons to book with Brilliant

 Gorilla trekking can be done as a standalone adventure, but is usually combined with other safari experiences in the south-west.
 Below are some examples of what is possible.
 Our team can help you choose the trip that's right for you, or build a tailor-made itinerary to get the most out of your time in the country.

-Travel in 2024/2025 with Brilliant Uganda
+Travel in 2024/2025 with Brilliant Africa

 We custom-build every trip we run to match your dreamsbudget, and appetite for luxury and adventure.